jmkcoder/uplink-protocol-calendar/docs/api/classes/CalendarControllerClass.md

 `boolean`

-Boolean indicating if date is today
+true if date is today

 ***